Espinosa Cigars

 Laranja

-Laranja, launched in 2014, is built around a Brazilian ‘‘laranja’’ wrapper that provides citrus and floral top notes over a Nicaraguan backbone.
-The series later added darker and alternate‑wrapper variants — Escuro (Mata Fina maduro) and Azulejo (Ecuadorian Sumatra) — that shift strength and flavor while keeping the wrapper‑forward identity.
-Reviews highlight consistent construction and a flavor arc that moves from aromatic wrapper character into cedar, spice and earth.
+Laranja centers on a distinctive Brazilian “laranja” wrapper that lifts citrus and floral top notes over a Nicaraguan‑built core.
+Since its 2014 debut the line has expanded into darker and alternate‑wrapper variants—Escuro and Azulejo among them—that push strength and flavor in different directions while preserving the series’ wrapper‑forward identity.
+Reviews note a transition from aromatic wrapper character into cedar, spice and earth.

 • Made in Nicaragua